FeatureBaseDB/featurebase/cmd/pilosa-fsck/release-pilosa-fsck/DESIGN.md

 However, we were able to reproduce a plausible explanation.
 Non-primary replicas were creating keys when they should have been forwarding the request to the primary.
-Correcting this bug is impetus for the release of the v2.1.4 version of Molecula Pilosa.
+Correcting this bug is impetus for the v2.1.4 release of Molecula Pilosa.

 A fine point here: since we were not able to precisely reproduce the customer's issue in the development environment, we cannot guarantee with 100%